-The bill would strike two definitions for the crime of commercial sexual exploitation of a child.
-Language similar to these definitions is currently included in or would be added to the crime of human trafficking.
+The bill would replace two definitions for the crime of commercial sexual exploitation of a child with one definition containing language modified from the existing definitions.
+Language similar to these definitions also is currently included in or would be added to the crime of human trafficking.
 The bill would also increase the severity level for commercial sexual exploitation of a child from a level 5 to a level 4 person felony.